duepayer/fender/README.md

 * [VirtualEnv](https://pypi.python.org/pypi/virtualenv)
 * [VirtualEnvWrapper](https://pypi.python.org/pypi/virtualenvwrapper)

-> Virtualenv is used to create a separate instance of Python to install script dependencies and to avoid clashing with the system Python on Mac OS X & Windows.
-There is also an excellent plugin available called virtualenvwrapper that provides addition command line tools to make creating, configuring and switching between virtualenvs much easier.
-These tools will help protect your system from misconfiguration and compatibility issues on your local machine as you work with various Python projects with different dependencies.
+> Virtualenv is used to create a separate instance of Python in order to install script dependencies and to avoid clashing with the system Python on Mac OS X & Windows.
+There is also an excellent plugin available called virtualenvwrapper that provides additional command line tools to make creating, configuring and switching between virtualenvs much easier.
+These tools will help protect your system from misconfiguration and compatibility issues on your local machine as you work with various Python projects that have different dependencies.

 ## Installation